France, Netherlands call for an EU watchdog to regulate tech giants | Technology

 France, Netherlands call for an EU watchdog to regulate tech giants

 "These platforms can hinder the entry of new companies and limit the freedom of choice for consumers and entrepreneurs," said Keijzer, the Dutch state secretary for economic affairs and climate policy.
-"Our common ambition is to design a framework ... to address the economic footprint of such actors on the European economy and to be able to ‘break them open’," said O, who handles digital transition and electronic communications in the French government.
+"Our common ambition is to design a framework ... to address the economic footprint of such actors on the European economy and to be able to ‘break them open’," said O, the top digital policy official in the French government.

+In response, German Economy Minister Peter Altmaier, said: "What we are talking about is upholding our European values and the functioning of our single market."
+The European Commission is taking a tough line against U.S. tech giants, driven in part by antitrust cases resulting in decisions that subsequently failed to boost competition because these investigations often take several years.

 - READ MORE ON: